AWS EFS vs EBS Multi-Attach

 • Access points can enforce a different root directory for the file system so that clients can only access data in the specified directory or its subdirectories.

-• AWS IAM policies can be used to enforce that specific application use a specific access point.
+• AWS IAM policies can be used to enforce that specific applications use a specific access point.

 • IAM policies with access points provide secure access to specific datasets for the applications.